kaist-sbml/gem/README.md

     Defining output directory is *optional*.

-    Create an output directory at root of the [GMSM](https://bitbucket.org/kaistmbel/gmsm) directory.
+    Create an output directory at root of the GMSM directory.

-    If output directory is not given, an output directory `output` is automatically generated at root of the [GMSM](https://bitbucket.org/kaistmbel/gmsm) repository. **Note**: New result files will override existing files in the default `output` directory.
+    If output directory is not given, an output directory `output` is automatically generated at root of the GMSM repository. **Note**: New result files will override existing files in the default `output` directory.

 - User's computer should be connected to the internet while modeling primary metabolism as GMSM accesses [KEGG](http://www.kegg.jp/kegg/rest/) to retrieve new reactions.

 - For more information:

         run_gmsm.py -h

-###Docker image
-Upon download, run the Docker image (full version):

-        docker run --rm -it -v $HOME/users_input_dir:/gmsm/input -v $HOME/users_output_dir:/gmsm/output mbelinsilico/gmsm:0.4.6full

-- `users_input_dir`: User's defined directory where input data are stored.
-- `users_output_dir`: User's defined directory where output data are stored.
-- To run the light version, replace `full` with `light` in the above command.

 ###Examples
-Following examples can be executed using both Docker image and source.
-However, `python` may need to be inserted at the beginning, depending on user's system environment.
 Running each example below takes a few minutes (~1-10 min) except for the last example.

 - Run modeling of primary metabolism.
 This run will create the primary metabolism model necessary for secondary metabolism modeling.